-SBU Safety and Security will coordinate with the public information officer to create the timely warning.
-Additional departments may be consulted to provide the most accurate and current information as possible.
-Once the message has been finalized the public information officer will transmit the timely warning to the university community in one or more of the following ways: email, SBU Portal post, display screens, flyers, and website.
+SBU Safety and Security will coordinate with the Vice President of Marketing and Management to create the timely warning.
+Additional departments may be consulted to provide the most accurate and current information possible.
+Once the message has been finalized the Vice President of Marketing and Management will transmit the timely warning to the university community in one or more of the following ways: email, SBU Portal post, display screens, flyers, and website.
 Updates as deemed appropriate and necessary, may also be distributed to the SBU community about any particular case resulting in a warning.
 Timely warnings will be displayed for a period of one to seven days.